rdkcentral/aamp/README.md

-	     preferredAudioLanguage=lan // give any audio content language to download trackId=1 // give trackid to download particular track fog <url|host=ip:port> 'fog url' tune to arbitrary locator via fog. 'fog host=ip:port' set fog location (default: 127.0.0.1:9080) advert <params>
+	     preferredAudioLanguage=lan // give any audio content language to download trackId=1 // give trackid to download particular track fog <url|host=ip:port> 'fog url' tune to arbitrary locator via fog. 'fog host=ip:port' set fog location (default: 127.0.0.1:9080) adtesting   Toggle indexed ad insertion that does NOT check for any duration match advert <params>
-	advert add <url> <duration> (add an advert url, duration is optional) advert rm <url> (remove a matching url) advert add <channel number> (add a url from the virtual channel map, if given channel number exists) advert rm <index> (remove the url at the given index) advert list (display the advert list) new <name>	create a new player instance with optional name select <val|name> move player val or name to foreground.
+	advert add <url> <duration> <index> (index and duration optional -> index of adbreak , possible to add multiple ads to same index to insert multiple into same adbreak) advert add <channel number> <duration> <index> ( index and duration optional , add a url from the virtual channel map, if given channel number exists , at index) advert rm <url> (remove a matching url) advert rm <index> (remove the url at the given index) advert clear (clear current ad map)
+	advert list (display the advert list) new <name>	create a new player instance with optional name select <val|name> move player val or name to foreground.
 With no option list all players